-If you’re in the situation where you think refinancing student loans might make sense, the folks over at Next Day Personal Loan make it easy to get the best offers in under 2 minutes.
+If you’re in the situation where you think refinancing student loans might make sense, the folks over at Next Day Personal Loan (click to learn more on their site) make it easy to get the best offers in under 2 minutes.

 You could possibly save thousands a year and you have nothing to lose in checking!